Nikola-Prljic/Flask-Web-testing-with-python-playwright/README.md

 # Flask Website
 ## Testing with python playwright

 Small Website to leran flask and python playwright testing.

-Just run make to start the flask server connect with 127.0.0.1:8000 in your brower.
-When it is running you can use pytest in the root folder to start the test.

-Github Action is comming soon.
+WebAssembly game inc

+## How to run
+make docker
+now you can connect to 127.0.0.1/8001

+For docker .env FLASK_DB_PORT should be 3307

+If you have a MARIADB you can just use make and connect to it.
+But per default it will try port 3306

 use venv packages!